AndyYuen/robot-demo-v2/README.md

 The Robot Demo using Generation One robots attracted lots of attention during the 2019 Sydney Gartner Application Architecture, Development & Integration Summit.
 The robots are shown below:
 ![ROBOT DEMO AT GARTNER ADDI SUMMIT 2019 IN SYDNEY](images/GartnerAADI.jpg "ROBOT DEMO AT GARTNER ADDI SUMMIT 2019 IN SYDNEY")

 Owing to the fact that the generation one robots use a bespoke WIFI hardware extension card that had to be hand-built, it becomes an inconvenience for others to replicate the demo.
 In view of this, I started looking for new robots that don’t require bespoke builds.
-The specifications of the newly chosen robot made up of two components can be found in the following links:
+The specifications of the newly chosen robot made up of two components shown in the following links:

 [M5StickC ESP32-PICO Mini IoT Development Kit](https://m5stack.com/collections/m5-core/products/stick-c)
 [RoverC W/O M5StickC](https://m5stack.com/collections/m5-unit/products/rovercw-o-m5stickc)